khoeger/LaTeXPostcards/README.md

 Generate Postcard Fronts -> Generate Postcard Backs ->

+### Global Values
+Global variables are found in 'globalVariables.tex' in the root folder.
+Make changes there.
+Place a logo .png file in the root folder to add a logo.

 ### Generate Postcard Fronts
 Please generate postcard front files in the order given below, in Files to Compile and Run.